alexriiska/Project-4-Machine-Learning-Heart-Disease/README.md

 -	 X inputs consisted of all of the columns except HeartDisease, Y output was HeartDisease (0 or 1).
 An 80%/20% split was used to train and test the data.
 After a few different tries, it was found that an N=3 returned the highest accuracy of 88.04%.

 #### Model 5: Gaussian Naive Bayes [Click Here To See NoteBook](https://github.com/alexriiska/Project-4/blob/main/Neural%20Network%20Modeling.ipynb)
--	Description of the Model and Image of graphs, with analysis, Alex please double check if you use Scaler in your analysis, as Naive Bayes does not need scaler.
 -	Per the documentation provided by sci-kit learn, the GaussianNB module implements the Gaussian Naive Bayes algorithm for classification.
 Naive Bayes is considered one of the easiest and fastest to implement classification methods.
 This classification method facilitates predictions about independent features using efficient supervised learning because the classifiers require a modest amount of training data.
 Additionally, dealing with continuous data allows us to assume that the distribution of the values follows a Gaussian (normal) distribution.

 -	We first transformed the category data in the heart dataset into binary values using the get_dummies method from the pandas library.
 To further preprocess the data, we separated the HeartDisease column, the dependent variable, from the independent variables and normalized the data.
 Lastly, the data was split for training and testing.